siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 ### Assumptions for this Documentation

-Before we get into specifics, we need to cover a few assumptions for this documentation.
+Before we get into specifics, we need to cover a few assumptions we make about our readers.

 We're going to start by assuming that you have a general idea of what a blockchain is.

 If you're not familiar, we recommend that you [read Part I of our white paper](https://www.komodoplatform.com/whitepaper).
 It explains what a blockchain is, why blockchain technology is significant, the basic idea of how it works, and why you should care.

 We're also going to assume that you are comfortable programming in at least one mainstream language.
 Technically, Komodo can work with any language, but there are some things to keep in mind before you get too excited.
 [Find out more about languages on Komodo here](#a-brief-note-about-languages).

 If you're not yet a programmer, but you're interested to make a career in the blockchain revolution, welcome!
 The open-source nature of Komodo and our enthusiastic community make this a perfect place to begin your journey.
-We again recommend that you come [to our Discord channel](https://komodoplatform.com/discord) and discuss your goals and objectives with our community members.
+We again recommend that you come [to our Discord channel](https://komodoplatform.com/discord) and discuss your goals with our community members.
 We look forward to meeting you!

 ## "Why Komodo?"